jaidensiu/thinkr/README.md

       ]
    }
    ```
-   - Note: if paths are not provided, we retrieve all of the user's past generated flashcards
+   - Note: if documentIds are not provided, we retrieve all of the user's past generated flashcards

   **Endpoint: `/subscription`**
   - Method: `POST`